ZipZapCraftShack/TCM_JTD/_docs/CuttingToolMaterial.md

     - **Carbide is a limited resource with mining implications, please recycle broken and worn tooling.**
 - Reducing Waste: Opt for resharpenable tool materials when possible to extend tool life and reduce waste.

-This guide aims to equip you with the knowledge to make informed decisions about endmill selection based on material properties, ensuring optimal tool performance and longevity in your specific machining applications.
+## Conclusion

+Selecting the right cutting tool material is vital for successful machining operations.
+By understanding the properties and best uses of each material type, you can make informed decisions that enhance your productivity, extend tool life, and minimize costs.
+Remember to consider your specific machining conditions, the material being machined, and your own experience level when choosing between HSS, Cobalt, PM, and Carbide tools.

+Thank you for trusting our guide to support your machining endeavors.
+Safe machining and happy cutting!